yasmensh24-meet/Optiminds/README.md

 ### Future Roadmap

-- [x] Sign-up and login functionality
+- [x] Sign-up and login functionality(login does not work for now )
 - [x] Save and display user symptoms
 - [ ] Display user info in a profile
 - [x] Add basic units and levels